OM System OM-5 Mark II Review

 Summary Verdict

 The OM System OM-5 Mark II refines a well-loved formula, introducing a few thoughtful upgrades while keeping the camera compact and easy to carry.
 It's clearly built with outdoor photography in mind and feels particularly suited to those who want to travel light without compromising on features.
-The addition of on-chip phase detection autofocusing, USB-C charging, a larger grip and enhanced video functionality make this a more rounded and user-friendly model.
+The addition of on-chip phase detection autofocusing, USB-C charging, a larger grip and enhanced video functionality make this a more rounded and user-friendly model, although the lack of AI-based subject detection is disappointing..
 It’s a great fit for women photographers who enjoy a balance of creativity and simplicity.

 For